ShashankKumbhare/traffic-light-classifier/README.md

 9. Predict & get accuracy of training dataset for classifier's optimized parameters.

 ### Probabilities calculations and prediction.

+#### <span style="color:skyblue"> Hues extraction </span>

+For a single image, the classifier extracts the following hues from the 3 regions:
+1. Model's red    hues extracted from the light located in model's red    light region.
+2. Model's yellow hues extracted from the light located in model's yellow light region.
+3. Model's green  hues extracted from the light located in model's green  light region.

 #### <span style="color:red"> Probabilistic model </span>